tmscott88/GitLite/README.md

 ### Interactive Setup

-Upon launching GitWriting for the first time (or if you move the executable and forget to bring the config file over), you will see a few prompts.
-They ask which apps you would like to use.
+Upon launching GitWriting for the first time (or if you move the executable and forget to bring the config file over), you will see a few prompts to configure settings for the first time.
+To delete the config file, Choose `Settings -> Factory Reset`, and the app will return to default state.

-For now, they just ask for your browser and editor of choice.
-As I develop more features, I plan to add more helpful interactions to the app.

-First priority is ensuring everything works between Unix and Windows.

-Second priority is learning and setting up `pyproject.toml` to streamline the distribution process.

 ### Start Menu

-- New/Open File -> Simply open the editor defined in `gitwriting.ini` by passing a file name
+- New/Open File -> Simply open the editor by passing a file name
 - Resume Work -> Choose from uncommited files. *In a future release, I plan to add an option to populate this list by different filters.*
 - Browse Files -> **Please install a command-line file browser to take advantage of this feature!** *Though in a future release, I want to make an interactive browser that doesn't rely on Windows Explorer or a third party Unix browser.*
 - Open Daily Note (more info below)